Clinical Update · April 28, 2026

 What we are not doing

 We are not chasing every peptide that shifts category.
 The Limitless protocol library will remain disciplined: peptides earn inclusion based on mechanism, evidence, and safety — not regulatory novelty.
-PT-141, for example, will continue to be prescribed only when specifically indicated for libido concerns and never as a default add-on.
+A libido peptide, for example, will continue to be prescribed only when specifically indicated for libido concerns and never as a default add-on.

 Questions you may have

-Is BPC-157 right for me?
+Is a tissue-repair peptide right for me?
 Most patients with persistent musculoskeletal recovery issues, post-surgical healing needs, or chronic GI inflammation are reasonable candidates.
-We will discuss it as part of your full protocol review.
+Whether any specific agent is appropriate — if at all — is physician-determined, prescribed only where lawful and indicated, as part of your full protocol review.

 Will insurance cover it?
 No. Compounded peptides are not reimbursable under any commercial or government plan.
 They are paid out-of-pocket as part of your membership or à la carte.